-400-360 = A
+- 400-360 = A

-359-320 = B
+- 359-320 = B

+- 319-280 = C

+- 279-240 = D

-239- 0 = F
+- 239-0 = F

-\\\\ IMPORTANT: READ AND ABIDE BY THE EXAM POLICY!\\\\ EXAM POLICY:
+\\\\ IMPORTANT: READ AND ABIDE BY THE EXAM POLICY! \\\\ EXAM POLICY:

 All exams are timed and closed book.
 You are on your honor to abide by these rules.

-- The WKU Code of Conduct will be fully enforced.
+The WKU Code of Conduct will be fully enforced.
 Failure to adhere to the code will result in an automatic "F" for the course.

-You can take the exam online at any location you choose.
-You do NOT have to go to a testing center to take the exam. - All three exams will be accessed via Blackboard and emailed to Dr. G. The same goes for the three assignments.
-The assignments are accessed via Blackboard and emailed to Dr. G. Be aware of due dates!
-Enter them in your calendar today! - Exams include short answer, fill-in-the-blanks, and essay questions. - Exams will be available online (via Blackboard) ONLY.
-The first two exams will begin at 2:20pm and end at 3:40pm (our regularly scheduled class time).
-The final exam is Tuesday, April 27, 2021, from 1:00pm until 3:00pm.
-After you complete each exam, you will email the test back to Dr. G as a Word (PDF) document attachment. - Exams that are returned to Dr. G. via email and time-stamped after the exam has ended, will be subject to major point deductions - Make-up exams will be given at the discretion of the instructor. - No make-up exams will be granted because you missed the time for the test or because you could not get internet access to either open or return your exam. - No make-up exams will be administered without a WKU-approved excuse and with least 48-prior notice, no exceptions.
+- You can take the exam at home or at any location you choose during the scheduled exam time.
+You do NOT need to go to a testing center to take the exam.
+But you must take the exam at the scheduled time.
+No exceptions. - All three exams will be accessed via Blackboard and emailed to Dr. G. The same goes for all three assignments. - Be aware of due dates!
+Enter them in your calendar today! - Exams will be available online (via Blackboard) only.
+The first two exams will begin at 2:20pm and end at 3:40pm (our regular class time).
+After you complete each exam, you will email the test back to Dr. G as a Word (or PDF) document attachment.

+- The final exam is Thursday, December 9, 2021, from 1:00pm until 3:00pm. - Exams that are returned to Dr. G. via email and time-stamped after the exam has ended, will be subject to major point deductions. - No make-up exams will be granted because you missed the time for the test or could not get internet access to either open or return your exam. - Make-up exams will be granted only at the discretion of the instructor. - No make-up exams will be administered without a WKU-approved excuse.
+At least 48-prior notice is required, no exceptions.
 Conflicts with your work schedule/employment obligations are not acceptable excuses for missing an exam.
+No exceptions.